RealKleptomane/ultimate-plex-stack/README.md

 2. Rename the advanced-compose or basic-compose to docker-compose.yml
 3. Fill in the required environment variables
 5. Then enter the command ``` docker compose up -d ```
-6. OPTIONAL: Setup a reverse proxy so you can use radarr.my-domain.com instead of 192.168..... to access each of your apps

 ## Example of Environment variables in Portainer
 Keep in mind some variable names have changed since this screenshot was taken